 1. The first photo (left) is my fashion fabric.
 It’s a black microvelvet, and it was very flimsy, so I fused it with Pellon Shape-Flex.
 This isn’t necessary for most fabrics, so you’d just have the fabric.
 For all intents and purposes, this Velvet/Shapeflex combo is 1 layer.

 2. In the second photo (right), I’ve added the Base layer, which in this case is Pellon 70.
 The piece I am photographing is skirt front piece C from the 3-panel skirt.
 If you are creating a soft skirt panel, you’d use a softer base material, as I stated above.
+The back skirt should ALWAYS be soft panels, but the front has more flexibility.
 I’ll note that the 3 dots near the center of the base layer are only references for embroidery placement.
 Baste the two layers (fabric and base) together around the edges.
-You can see this done in the next photo.
+You can see this done in the next photos.

 3. The next step is to do your decoration, whether it be embroidery, topstitching on appliqués, pre-made trim, or any number of things.
-You can see I’ve added some machine embroidery here (left photo).
+You can see I’ve added some machine embroidery here (above).

 4. Trim the seam allowance off of the bottom edge of the Base layer.
 As you can see from the photo (right), I’m doing a shaped hemline so I trimmed to that shape.
 If you’re keeping it straight, you would just trim straight across.
 For soft panels, this isn’t necessary.
 You can leave it in, as you’ll see in the next photos.